Purpose, Scope and Users

 (See the Fair Processing Guidelines section.)

 The Company must strive to collect the least amount of personal data possible.
-If personal data is collected from a third party, Data Protection Officer must ensure that the personal data is collected lawfully.
+If personal data is collected from a third party, the Responsible for the Protection of Personal Data must ensure that the personal data is collected lawfully.

 Use, Retention, and Disposal

 The purposes, methods, storage limitation and retention period of personal data must be consistent with the information contained in the Privacy Notice.
 The Company must maintain the accuracy, integrity, confidentiality and relevance of personal data based on the processing purpose.
 Adequate security mechanisms designed to protect personal data must be used to prevent personal data from being stolen, misused, or abused, and prevent personal data breaches.
-Data Protection Officer is responsible for compliance with the requirements listed in this section.
+The Responsible for the Protection of Personal Data is responsible for compliance with the requirements listed in this section.

 Disclosure to Third Parties

-Whenever the Company uses a third-party supplier or business partner to process personal data on its behalf, Data Protection Officer must ensure that this processor will provide security measures to safeguard personal data that are appropriate to the associated risks.
+Whenever the Company uses a third-party supplier or business partner to process personal data on its behalf, the Responsible for the Protection of Personal Data must ensure that this processor will provide security measures to safeguard personal data that are appropriate to the associated risks.

 The Company must contractually require the supplier or business partner to provide the same level of data protection.
 The supplier or business partner must only process personal data to carry out its contractual obligations towards the Company or upon the instructions of the Company and not for any other purposes.
 When the Company processes personal data jointly with an independent third party, the Company must explicitly specify its respective responsibilities of and the third party in the relevant contract or any other legal binding document.